Alternate format: Canadian Common Criteria program instructions v1.8 (PDF, 500 KB)

 For Evaluation Assurance Level (EAL)-conformant evaluations, where the specification of Security Functional Requirements (SFRs) has not been pre-determined by a Protection Profile, it is important to ensure that the evaluation covers a meaningful set of security functionality.
 This includes both Core Functionality and Essential Functionality, as described below.

-Core functionality is defined as the primary purpose of a product, what a consumer would expect to be included within the scope of the evaluation, and how it is marketed.
-This may require the creation of extended SFRs in cases where the core functionality of the Target of Evaluation (TOE) cannot be represented by existing SFRs.
-Any included core functionality should be related to cybersecurity in some manner (vs. functionality that has nothing to do with cybersecurity).
+Core functionality is defined as the primary purpose of a product based upon how it is marketed.
+This may require the creation of extended SFRs in cases where the core functionality of the product cannot be represented by existing SFRs.
+Any included functionality or claimed interfaces should be related to cybersecurity.

 The Cyber Centre recognizes that consumers require security assurance for current versions of IT products, so evaluations need to occur in a timely manner.
 Modern product lifecycles can be short and the amount of time that a product remains “in evaluation” needs to reflect this.

-The Cyber Centre believes that advanced preparation for evaluations - such as a functional gap analysis and preliminary functional testing prior to evaluation – are a necessary part of modern evaluations.
+The Cyber Centre believes that advanced preparation for evaluations - such as a functional gap analysis prior to evaluation – are a necessary part of modern evaluations.
 As such, the Cyber Centre introduces evaluation milestones and timelines that testing labs must meet for evaluations.

 The Cyber Centre recognizes the following milestones within evaluations:

-The Security Target milestone requires that the testing lab complete all evaluation activities associated with the Security Target Evaluation assurance class (see section 12 of Reference 1).
+The Security Target milestone requires that the testing lab complete all evaluation activities associated with the Security Target Evaluation assurance class.

 Once the Security Target milestone is complete, the Cyber Centre lists the product on the program’s Products in Evaluation list.
 The date that this happens is the Product in Evaluation (PiE) Date for the product.

-The Design/Entropy milestone requires that the testing lab complete all evaluation activities associated with the Development assurance class (see section 13 of Reference 1) and where required to meet the claimed Protection Profile (PP), an entropy analysis.
+The Design/Entropy milestone requires that the testing lab complete all evaluation activities associated with the Development assurance class and where required to meet the claimed Protection Profile (PP), an entropy analysis.

 The Testing milestone requires that the testing lab complete all required functional and penetration testing.